delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 3.md

 1) Does sleep deprivation and its effect on glucose levels impact microbiome diversity within PD patients?
 2) Does IBS/constipation associated with microbiome diversity within PD and Alzheimer’s?
 3) How does the diveristy of the microbiome compare between PD and Alzheimer's Patients?

+Back-up Dataset ISS:
+1) How to access ISS dataset?

 Back-up Dataset MS:
 1) Is there a specific allergen that makes that microbiome conducive for MS?